HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-24-Create-a-New-Skin-of-Jekyll-Theme-minimal-mistakes.md

 ---
 layout: single
-title: "Create a New Skin of Jekyll Theme \"minimal-mistake\""
+title: "Create a New Skin of Jekyll Theme \"minimal-mistakes\""
 date: 2023-10-24 16:15:45 +0800
 categories:
  - Jekyll